Tax

 With that in mind, you probably won’t be surprised to find out, we couldn’t help following up the most competitively priced quote we received.

-The result of which, is that we think we may have found a gem of an accountancy firm for expats.
+The result of which, is that we think we may have found a gem of an accountancy firm for expat Landlords.

 Not only, were UK Landlord Tax fees the lowest, but they also specialise in expatriate clients.
-In fact over 50% of their current client base reside overseas.
+In fact, according to them, over 50% of their current client base reside overseas.

-We found them very knowledgeable and open to our questions, so would recommend them as your first contact.
+We found them very knowledgeable and open to our questions, so would recommend them as your first contact for anything property related.
 You can contact them directly with any questions from here.

 And at this point it is probably worth reiterating the fact that there are deadlines to filing tax returns.
 Your tax return should be completed and submitted to HMRC by the 31 October if you file on paper or by 31 January if you file online.